 1. Creating a part-time work schedule with prorated paid vacations

 Go to Settings > Attendance to create a work schedule with the working hour schedule of the part-time employee.
-Be sure to check the Prorate absence entitlement? checkbox, as the vacation entitlement is calculated proportionally to the working days.
+Check the Prorate absence entitlement? checkbox to ensure the vacation entitlement is calculated proportionally to the working days.

 2. Creating the "Paid vacation" absence